-- MPO staff planned and participated in a successful joint webinar on climate change with CARPC and the Dane County Office on Climate Change.
-The webinar provided information on the county plan and how the regional land use and transportation plans address climate change and actions that local governments, businesses, and individuals can take (Planning Emphasis Area #1). - MPO staff continued to provide data and support for the City of Madison/Metro Transit's Network Design Study, including analysis of O/D data for EJ areas.
-The study was completed and a new network recommended.
-MPO staff is continuing to support the formal Title VI analysis being completed for the new network, which will complement BRT.
-The city completed final design on the east-west BRT project (Planning Emphasis Areas #1, #2, and #3). - Staff completed the Section 5310 (Elderly/Disabled Transportation Services) Program application process for 2023 projects.
+- MPO staff completed the 3-year update to the Title VI and LEP Plan, utilizing WisDOT's new Title VI plan template, and the annual Title VI Assurance and Agreement was executed.
+Staff participated in an on-site meeting with WisDOT staff to review the MPO's Title VI process.
+(Planning Emphasis Area #2) - MPO staff continued to provide support for the City of Madison's Vision Zero Action Plan, which was completed and implementation efforts begun.
+MPO staff also continued to support the Dane County Traffic Safety Commission, including preparing quarterly crash statistics, presenting on annual trends, and participating in working group meetings to develop priority strategies.
+Work was also completed to develop a regional high injury network for a Regional Safety Action Plan which includes detailed equity analyses.
+(Planning Emphasis Areas #2 and #3). - The MPO finalized creating an online Performance Measures data dashboard with interactive maps to replace the former PDF report.
+The purpose is to make the information more accessible.
+The MPO Policy Board adopted PM 1 Targets for 2023, and PM 2 and 3 Targets for 2023 and 2025.
+(Planning Emphasis Areas #1, #2, and #3). - A draft electric vehicle (EV) charging infrastructure plan for Dane County was finalized, with input from a diverse steering committee of industry experts.
+Elements from the draft plan also was included in a regional USDOT EV Charging and Fueling Infrastructure grant application in coordination with Dane County.
+(Planning Emphasis Area #1). - Staff completed the Section 5310 (Elderly/Disabled Transportation Services) Program application process for 2024 projects.
 Projects awarded included continuation of the county's mobility management program and Metro's paratransit eligibility assessment program, and funding the purchase of accessible vehicles for private non-profits (Planning Emphasis Area #2). - Projects were evaluated and selected for funding by the MPO under the STBG Urban, Transportation Alternatives, and Carbon Reduction programs.
 The MPO's project selection criteria emphasize safety, multi-modal improvements, equity, and regional significance.
-The MPO also facilitated the scheduling of the projects, including moving up two bike sharing projects to next year in order to make use of FY 2022 funding (Planning Emphasis Areas #1, #2, and #3). - MPO staff continued to contract with CARPC to prepare transportation analyses for the agency as part of its overall review and action on proposed urban service area (USA) amendments.
-Analyses were prepared for applications by the cities of Stoughton, Middleton, Madsion, and Verona and village Cottage Grove.
-The analyses assess consistency with the RTP and make recommendations on ways to make the applications more consistent with RTP goals and policies (Planning Emphasis Areas #1, #2, and #3). - MPO staff continued to administer the regional TDM program, including incentives, bus passes, and coordination of TDM program efforts among area agencies.
-Major initiatives included working with a consultant to produce an Employer TDM Toolkit, partnering with WisDOT and SEWRPC staff to select a new vendor (RideAmigos) for the statewide rideshare/trip planning platform and work with the vendor to set it up, supporting work of city of Madison to create a new TDM ordinance, and planning for new initiatives in 2023 (Planning Emphasis Areas #1 and #2).
+(Planning Emphasis Areas #1, #2, and #3). - MPO staff continued to contract with CARPC to prepare transportation analyses for the agency as part of its overall review and action on proposed urban service area (USA) amendments.
+Analyses were prepared for applications by the cities of Stoughton, Middleton, Verona, Madison, and villages of Waunakee, DeForest, and Oregon.
+The analyses assess consistency with the RTP and make recommendations on ways to make the applications more consistent with RTP goals and policies (Planning Emphasis Areas #1, #2, and #3).

+- MPO staff continued to administer the regional TDM program, including incentives, bus passes, and coordination of TDM program efforts among area agencies.
+Major initiatives included working with a consultant to produce an Employer TDM Toolkit, partnering with WisDOT and SEWRPC staff to select a new vendor (RideAmigos) for the statewide rideshare/trip planning platform and work with the vendor to set it up, supporting work of city of Madison to create a new TDM ordinance (Planning Emphasis Areas #1 and #2). - An MPO Complete Streets Policy was adopted in May.
+The intent of this policy is four-part: - 1) To promote the development of complete street projects in and around the MPO's Planning Area; - 2) To be flexible enough to accommodate local preferences and needs, project context, and planned development; - 3) To prioritize projects benefiting historically disadvantaged communities, including racial and ethnic minorities, and low-income populations; and, - 4) To be transparent and to ensure that potential applicants for project funding subject to this policy understand the requirements of the policy.